labdao/docs/docs/install-plex/install-plex.md

 ![successfulinstallation](InstallationTutorial_Screenshot_of_successful_install_with_LabDAO_logo.png)

-### (iv) Give Plex the right permissions
+### (iv) Give PLEX the right permissions
-After the installation is complete, you need to give Plex the permissions it needs to run.
+After the installation is complete, you need to give PLEX the permissions it needs to run.
 To do this, copy and paste the following command into your terminal and press **Enter**:

 ```
-chmod +x ./plex
+chmod +x ./PLEX
 ```

 It is expected that after pressing **Enter**, **there will NOT be a notification** in your terminal (i.e. *nothing will happen*).

 ## 2. Add an API token
-Next, you need to add an API key to use Plex.
+Next, you need to add an API key to use PLEX.
 An API key is a special code that allows the tool to communicate with other programs on the internet.

 ### (i) Get your API token
 Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).
 We'll email you one automatically, so you should get it in a few minutes.